Asallam1146/AS-World-Cup26/README.md

 ## Status

-1. **Naming — decided.** Final family name: **AS World Cup26**.
-Note the trademark risk with "World Cup" (FIFA-associated term) still stands — Google Fonts reviewers may flag or reject it on that basis.
-Proceeding per your call; worst case is a rename request during review, not necessarily an outright rejection of the design.
+1. **Naming — renamed after rejection.** First submission as **AS World Cup26** (issue google/fonts#10780) was closed "not planned" by a GF reviewer: "World Cup 26" is a registered FIFA trademark for the 2026 tournament, and GF can't publish a family whose name conflicts with it regardless of design origin.
+Renamed to **AS Goal26** — no tournament/organization reference, safe to resubmit.
-2. **Source — resolved.** `sources/AS-WC26.glyphspackage` matches the
+2. **Source — resolved.** `sources/AS-WC26.glyphs` matches the shipped
-   shipped binary (single BOLD master, weightClass 900 in Glyphs).
+   binary (single BOLD master, weightClass 900 in Glyphs).
 3. **Commercial withdrawal — in progress.** You're pulling the MyFonts listing and Behance post.
-Do this before filing the GitHub issue — reviewers do check that no proprietary version exists elsewhere for the same family.
+Confirm this is fully complete before re-checking the "no retail/pro version exists" box on the new issue.
 4. **QA — not run.** Binaries should be run through [FontBakery](https://github.com/googlefonts/fontbakery)'s `googlefonts` profile before submission.
 Not run yet (native dependency `opentype-sanitizer` failed to build in this environment).
    You can run it locally: `pip install fontbakery[googlefonts]` then `fontbakery check-googlefonts fonts/ttf/*.ttf`.
-5. **GitHub repo + CLA — next action, yours to do.** See steps below.
+5. **GitHub repo + CLA — done.** CLA signed.
+Repo needs the renamed binaries and updated docs pushed, then a new "Add Font" issue filed.

 ## How to actually submit (steps only you can do)

-1. Create a new **public** GitHub repository (e.g. `AS-World-Cup26`)
-   under your own GitHub account.
-2. Copy everything in this folder into that repo and push it.
-3. Sign the Google CLA at https://cla.developers.google.com using the same GitHub account.
-4. Go to https://github.com/google/fonts/issues, choose the
-   "Submit an OFL Font" issue template, and fill it in — it will ask for the repo URL, your name, and a description (you can reuse `DESCRIPTION.en_us.html`).
+1. Push the renamed binaries (`ASGoal26-Regular.otf/.ttf`) and this updated README/DESCRIPTION to your existing repo, replacing the old `ASWorldCup26-Regular.*` files.
+2. Verify "AS Goal26" is free of conflicts at namecheck.fontdata.com.
+3. Go to https://github.com/google/fonts/issues → "Add Font" template →
+   file a new issue with the same repo URL and the updated description, noting the old issue (#10780) and that this is a rename/resubmission.
-5. Submit.
-Google's reviewers (via FontBakery CI checks + human review) will respond on the issue, usually flagging anything that needs fixing — naming, missing metadata, glyph coverage, etc.
+4. Submit.
+Google's reviewers (via FontBakery CI checks + human review) will respond on the issue.

 ## What's in this folder

 - `OFL.txt`, `AUTHORS.txt`, `CONTRIBUTORS.txt` — license and copyright,
   Ahmed Sallam.
-- `sources/AS-WC26.glyphspackage` — original Glyphs source.
+- `sources/AS-WC26.glyphs` — original Glyphs source.
-- `fonts/otf/ASWorldCup26-Regular.otf`, `fonts/ttf/ASWorldCup26-Regular.ttf`
+- `fonts/otf/ASGoal26-Regular.otf`, `fonts/ttf/ASGoal26-Regular.ttf`
-  — corrected single-style binaries: family "AS World Cup26", Regular/400
+  — corrected single-style binaries: family "AS Goal26", Regular/400
   labeling per GF single-weight convention, OFL license string + URL embedded, designer/manufacturer metadata added.